Stick-Package-Manager/stick/README.md

 ## **Disclaimer**
 Stick is still in active development and is **not yet ready for use**.
-While this repository already includes the README, documentation, and other project files, the package manager itself is currently inaccessible and incomplete.
+While this repository already includes the README, documentation, and other project files, the package manager itself is currently incomplete.

 ## Features